autoelab/pythonelab/README.md

 - Then I noticed the numbering pattern was changed.
 Thanks some more help, I was able to crack that too.
 The rest was relatively easier.
 It now returns the question id in the response so the search function wasn't needed anymore.

+- It still uses the same solutions that are hosted on autoelab's repo which is why I didn't feel the need to upload them again here.

-- Eventually I decided to re-structure the whole code and made it just one simple script instead of dividing it in functions, because why not?
+- Eventually I decided to re-structure the code and made it just one simple script instead of dividing it in functions, because why not?
 It's less than 36 lines of code.
-Check it out.
+[Check it out](https://github.com/pythonelab/pythonelab/blob/master/pythonelab.py).

-- I didn't wanna put much work into it since all people really care about is that it gets the job done.
+- I didn't wanna put too much work into it since all people really care about is that it gets the job done.
 Which is why I didn't bother to add any error handling.
 I mean, what could go wrong? amirite lads? haha..ha.. (i hope i dont regret this)

-### FAQ, memes and warnings are the same as that on [autoelab](https://github.com/autoelab/autoelab/releases)'s repo.
+### FAQ, memes and warnings are the same as that on [autoelab](https://github.com/autoelab/autoelab)'s repo.